Explore the house here at Coughton

 What you can expect from your visit

-The house has now re-opened, 10am - 3pm (last admission to the house at 3pm).
-There will be a one-way route throughout the house, entry will be via the front door in the Front Hall and visitors will have the chance to view the Front Hall, Staircase, Panelled Dining Room, Tribune and Saloon.
-Visitors will also be able to view Lady Lilian's from the roped-off doorway but will not be able to go inside.
+The house is open on open days from 11am - 4.30pm (last admission to the house at 4pm).
+Entry will be via the front door in the Front Hall and visitors will have the chance to view the Front Hall, Staircase, Blue Drawing Room, Panelled Dining Room, Tapestry Bedroom, Ante Room, Tribune and Saloon.
+The Tower and Tower Roof will remain closed.

-Visitors will be asked to queue up outside the Front Hall door in a clearly marked socially distanced queue and will be admitted to the house by a volunteer when it is safe to do so.
-Hand sanitiser will be available at the house entrance and exit and all visitors will be required to wear a face covering.
+Visitors will be asked to queue up outside the Front Hall door in a clearly marked queue and will be admitted to the house by a volunteer when it is safe to do so.
+Hand sanitiser will be available at the house entrance and exit and all visitors are encouraged to wear a face covering.

 The Front Hall is the start of your visit to the house here at Coughton.
 It originally served as the gatehouse passageway and was open at both ends.
 In the 1780s the 4th Baronet turned it into a room decorated in the Gothick style.
 The ceiling was given a fine fan vault and the walls lined out to resemble masonry, although the whole effect was in fact created from plaster rather than stone.